 Google's PageSpeed Insights is one of the best metrics for evaluating website speed results.
-PageSpeed is fine, in particular, that all of the other resources on this list just display details from it.
+PageSpeed is fine, particularly since all of the other resources on this list just display details from it.

 The service assigns a score to your website ranging from 1 to 100, with something over 85 being considered fine.
-The tool is available in both desktop and tablet models.
+The tool is available in both desktop and mobile devices.
 It also recommends the results of your site in its article (e.g., to change the picture).

-PageSpeed measures the time to over-load that is, the time it takes for the upper part of the page to load and the time it takes to load a page.
-There is also a user experience guide on mobile posts that allows visitors to see scores, view settings, font sizes, and select target sizes, such as buttons and links.
-All of this information is presented in an appealing way by a new speed test feature inside the Think With Google service.
+A user experience guide on mobile posts also allows visitors to see scores, view settings and font sizes, and select target sizes, such as buttons and links.
+This information is presented appealingly by a new speed test feature inside the Think With Google service.

 The PageSpeed algorithm obtains the domain URL twice, once from a desktop agent and once from a web agent.
 The outcome is a site rank out of 100, based on which sites are classified as "healthy," "requires work," or "bad."
 PageSpeed has a Chromium extension that enables you to monitor each page from the Developer Mode tab.

 Overall, Google PageSpeed Insights provides a comprehensive view of the site's speed and what you can do to boost it.
-Since the tool is owned by Google, you should expect it to be improved on a regular basis.
+Since Google owns the tool, you should expect it to be improved regularly.

 One thing to remember: The calculator measures the relative effectiveness of the pages based on network-related page efficiency dimensions (HTML, internal and external resources, configuration).
 The exact indicator of your site's success is determined by the state of your local network and hardware.

-Pingdom Speed Test is one of the most well-known website speed checker applications.
+Pingdom Speed Test is one of the most well-known website speed checker software.
 There are 4 parts of the report generated by the Pingdom Speed Test:

 - A waterfall map,